hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 # PyKX migration <a class="anchor" id="t2"></a>

-Now that we have cleared out the project's goal, we will explain the steps that have been taken for the code migration, which include a training stage in q and pykx for the team, the datasets loading and cleaning and the model ingestion.
+Now that we have cleared out the project's goal, we will explain the steps that have been taken for the code migration, which include a training stage in q and PyKX for our team, the datasets loading and cleaning and the model ingestion.
 But first of all we need to install and import PyKx:

 ```python